New website marks turning point

 It’s now even easier to make a one-off donation, sign up for a regular gift or join our family of spinal cord injured people.
 And you can find out about opportunities to join our volunteering community, who remain the lifeblood of improving the lives of everyone affected by spinal injury.

 Our revamped healthcare professionals section aims to give those working in the field an overview of our online and in-person training events.
 As with our standard events listings, these are displayed in an easy-to-view style and can be booked much more quickly than before.
-As we continue our work to improve our digital offer, we will expand this part of the site to give even more support for professionals.
+As we continue our work to improve our digital offer, we’ll expand this part of the site.

 The work goes on